ONLINE CLASS

 Closed captions by Zoom; transcript provided with recording

-This class, taught by national bestselling author and veteran fiction instructor Steven James, will help you rethink story and improve every scene you write.
-The concepts in this class are not simply esoteric or theoretical ideas, but practical, easy-to-apply tips, tricks, and lessons gleaned from tens of thousands of hours of writing, editing, and rewriting, and more than two decades of experience teaching writers at every level.
+The concepts in this seminar aren’t simply esoteric or theoretical ideas, but practical, easy-to-apply tips, tricks, and lessons gleaned from tens of thousands of hours of the instructor’s career crafting novels and short stories, and more than two decades of experience teaching others to write.

 Rethinking story from the ground up might be the best thing you can do for your fiction.
-It will transform your writing forever.
-This class will show you how.
 You’ll learn:

-- 5 aspects of characterization that add value to your characters.
+• The five aspects of characterization that add VALUE to your characters

-- What a “pivot” is and why every scene needs one
+• What the elusive “pivot” is and why every scene needs one

 Special materials you’ll receive